G-Research/spark-dgraph-connector/README.md

 which serves as an orthogonal partitioning.
 Without predicate partitioning, `uid` partitioning induces internal Dgraph cluster communication across the groups.

-The uid partitioning is based on top of a predicate partitioner.
+The uid partitioning always works on top of a predicate partitioner.
 If none is defined a singleton partitioner is used.
 The number of uids of each underlying partition has to be estimated.
-Once the number of uids is estimated, the partition can further be split into ranges of that uid space.
+Once the number of uids is estimated, the partition is further split into ranges of that uid space.

 The space of existing `uids` is split into ranges of `N` `uids` per partition.
 The `N` defaults to `1000` and can be configured via `dgraph.partitioner.uidRange.uidsPerPartition`.
 The `uid`s are allocated to